China $50,000 Annual Forex Quota Explained: Limits, Permitted Uses, and US LLC Funding (2026)

 Explicitly prohibited uses (the "six prohibitions"):

-Funding a US LLC is overseas equity investment — a capital account transaction.
-It is explicitly prohibited under the facilitation quota.
-A Chinese citizen who wires $10,000 from their Bank of China account to their US LLC's Mercury account using the personal forex quota is technically in violation of foreign exchange regulations.
+Funding a US LLC is overseas equity investment, full stop.
+It's a capital account transaction, explicitly prohibited under the facilitation quota.
+If a Chinese citizen wires $10,000 from their Bank of China account to their US LLC's Mercury account using the personal quota, that's a foreign exchange violation.

-This is not a technicality.
-It is enforced.
-Banks are required to verify the purpose of foreign exchange transactions, and "investment in overseas company" is a flagged category.
+And banks do check.
+They're required to verify the purpose of every forex transaction, and "investment in overseas company" is a flagged category.

 How does your structure score?